Blog Income Report December 2018 : Find out how I made $919.76 through my blog with various strategies.

 - I have an amazing support group: I know quite a few women in the same boat as me that want to reach the same goals.
 Instead of suffering alone, I reached out to them and created a little IG group where we vent, share and even collaborate on posts.
 This group has helped me feel less alone in the process and has further solidified the fact that everyone is on different journeys and success is so different to everyone.
 If you think you need support, reach out!
 You never know what you all could help each other with.

 - I expanded my Keyword Research: Last month I had said that I was focusing on writing for search engines instead of social media.
 This has continued to pay off this month.
 I research my keywords and try to put as much valuable content in my posts as possible.
-At first it didn’t seem like it was working, but it really does take some time for that compounding SEO juice to start paying off.
+At first it didn't seem like it was working, but it really does take some time for that compounding SEO juice to start paying off.
+There are also some very common SEO mistakes people can make, so I read several articles and did my best to avoid these.
 I continue to research all of my posts (with the exception of these) and I am excited to see my posts become more popular over time!

 - I landed my first sponsored post: Valuing my work has always been difficult for me, so I never sought after any sponsored work because I was afraid my work and traffic weren't good enough for any.
 I am SO wrong about this.
 Companies need content and chances are, they can't always make it themselves.
 The New Primal was the first company to hire me for recipe development and I am so grateful to them for the past 6 months of learning and growing.
 It was a shock to me when another company reached out to ME to develop a recipe and asked me for rates.
 I learned so much through the process and because of them and The New Primal, I now have so much more confidence to go after what I want even though scary rejection is going to be a part of it all.